mmistakes/minimal-mistakes/_posts/2020-11-02-a-beginners-journey-to-learning-scala.md

 During the COVID-19 pandemic lockdown, I read the book [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) by Andrew Hunt and David Thomas and decided to work on learning at least one new programming language every year - a tip I got from one of its chapters.
 I had a follow-up discussion with my tech mentors and did extensive research on new programming paradigms.
 Scala came into the picture again, and it has been a mix of fun and bumps since then.

 ### WHY SCALA?
-By experience and research, I discovered that three(3) factors play a major role in making decisions relating to programming by most developers - Technological advantage, Developer Community, and Reward.
+By experience and research, I discovered that three(3) factors play a major role in making decisions relating to programming by most developers - Technological advantage, Developers community, and Reward.

 In regards to ***technology***, Scala boasts of amazing features - some of which includes clean and concise code, type-safety, multiple paradigms (object-oriented programming and functional programming), Java interoperability, and a huge relevance in distributed and concurrent programming.